🛡️ Vue.js and the Cyber Resilience Act: How Developers Can Avoid Mistakes

 Bottom line

-• updating dependencies and avoiding abandoned libraries,
+• keeping dependencies up to date and avoiding abandoned or risky libraries,

 How to pitch this to a client: